difcul/aw/5_building_web_services/README.md

 ?>
 ```

-Now let's build a handler that extends SimpleRest.
+Now you need to create a handler that extends SimpleRest in a file ArticleRestHandler.php_.
 The first addition relates to how it handles the response format.
 This is decided based on the Request Header parameter "Accept".
 The values that can be used in the request are like "application/json" or "application/xml" or "text/html".
 The second relevant aspect to consider is the usage of status codes.
 For success, status code 200 should be set in response and sent.
 Similarly, other status codes can and should be used according to the situation (ex: resource not available).

-Analyze and create the following file:

-**MobileRestHandler.php**
+**ArticleRestHandler.php**
 ```
 <?php
 require_once("SimpleRest.php");
-require_once("Mobile.php");
+require_once("Article.php");

-class MobileRestHandler extends SimpleRest {
+class ArticleRestHandler extends SimpleRest {

-	function getAllMobiles() {
+	function getAllArticles() {

-		$mobile = new Mobile();
+		$article = new Article();
-		$rawData = $mobile->getAllMobile();
+		$rawData = $article->getAllArticle();

 		if(empty($rawData)) {
 			$statusCode = 404;
-			$rawData = array('error' => 'No mobiles found!');
+			$rawData = array('error' => 'No articles found!');
 		} else {
 			$statusCode = 200;
 		}